Pakistan and weapons of mass destruction: Security concerns of the United States

+In December 2024, U.S. national security official Jon Finer accused Pakistan of developing long-range nuclear missiles, which he said posed an emerging security threat to the United States.
+In March 2026, U.S. Director of National Intelligence Tulsi Gabbard told the Senate Intelligence Committee Pakistan's development of long-range ballistic missiles, could potentially include intercontinental ballistic missile capable of striking U.S. territory.

 Regional Security Concerns

 In a 1993 article in The New Yorker, investigative journalist Seymour Hersh detailed the May 1990 nuclear crisis between India and Pakistan, reporting that U.S. intelligence agencies had concluded Pakistan had assembled six to ten nuclear weapons, some possibly deployed on American-supplied F-16 aircraft.
 He noted that Prime Minister Benazir Bhutto was either excluded from or had distanced herself from nuclear planning, leaving control with President Ghulam Ishaq Khan and Army Chief General Mirza Aslam Beg.
 The crisis prompted the U.S. to send Deputy National Security Advisor Robert Gates on a secret mission to de-escalate tensions.
-Hersh also suggested that the Reagan administration had previously aided Pakistan’s nuclear development, and described the episode as an early example of a state potentially using nuclear capability to shield covert support for terrorism, a strategy later referred to as nuclear weapon-enabled terrorism (NWET).
+Hersh also suggested that the Reagan administration had previously aided Pakistan's nuclear development, and described the episode as an early example of a state potentially using nuclear capability to shield covert support for terrorism, a strategy later referred to as nuclear weapon-enabled terrorism (NWET).

+In a 2005 discussion with George W. Bush, Vladimir Putin expressed concern about nuclear proliferation links between Pakistan and Iran, citing the use of centrifuge materials of Pakistani origin, and the role of A.Q.
+Khan’s network in transferring nuclear technology.

 U.S.-based analyst Michael Krepon, co-founder of the Stimson Center, expressed concern over growing mistrust in the nuclear doctrines of both India and Pakistan, highlighting that by 2015, Pakistan had become the world’s fastest-growing nuclear arsenal, with the capability to produce up to 27 warheads annually.
 Indian officials, however, reaffirmed their adherence to a policy of credible minimum deterrence and warned that any use of tactical nuclear weapons by Pakistan would trigger a massive retaliatory response.